Classifying irreducible fixed points of five scalar fields in perturbation theory: Review of known results

-\item ``MN'': $\Gamma_{p, q} = O (p)^q \rtimes S_q$, $N = p q$ {\cite{Mukamel,Osborn:2017ucf}}.
+Restricting to $p \geqslant q$ this condition is satisfied for $p = q = 2$ and for $p \geqslant 5 q + 2 + 2 \sqrt{6 (q - 1) (q + 2)}$ which requires large values of $p$ e.g. $p \geqslant 22$ for $q = 2$.
+The $p = q = 2$ fixed point coincides with the $\text{O} (4)$ fixed point.
+It becomes distinct, and stable, at two loops {\cite{toledano1985renormalization}} (see however Remark \ref{rem-reverse}). \item unitary bifundamental: ${\rm U(p)}\times {\rm U(q)}/{\rm U(1)}$ {\cite{Kousvos:2022ewl,Calabrese:2004uk,Adzhemyan:2021sug}}.
+The Lagrangian is written most naturally in terms of a $p\times q$ complex matrix field.
+In terms of real components we have $N=2pq$ The corresponding Lagrangian is different from the O($N$) Lagrangian when $p\geqslant 2$ and $q \geqslant2$, so that $N\geqslant 8$.
+For a fixed $p$, a pair of new fixed points exist when $q>q^+$ and $q<q^{-}$.
+One of these two fixed points is stable when $q<q^{-}$ and $q>q^{+}$.
+At one loop order, we have $q^{\pm}=5p\pm \sqrt{6(p^2-1)}$. \item ``MN'': $\Gamma_{p, q} = \text{O} (p)^q \rtimes S_q$, $N = p q$. {\cite{Mukamel,Osborn:2017ucf}}.
 The case $p = 1$ is equivalent to the cubic, and $p = q = 2$ to the bifundamental.
-There are two fixed points, one fully interacting and another factorized ($q$ copies of $O (p)$ fixed points).
+There are two fixed points, one fully interacting and another factorized ($q$ copies of $\text{O} (p)$ fixed points).
 The factorized fixed point is one-loop stable for $p > 5$.
 For $p = 4$ the two fixed points coincide at one loop so they are marginally stable.
 For $p = 2, 3$ the fully interacting fixed point is stable. \end{itemize} There are very few examples of stable fixed points having symmetry groups with 3 or more quartic invariants.
 A series of examples was constructed in {\cite{MichelFP}} (see also {\cite{Grinstein1982StableFP,Osborn:2017ucf}}).
 His smallest example has $N = 12$, $G = \Gamma_{2, 6} \cap \Gamma_{6, 2}$, and three quartic invariants.

 Finally, let us discuss classifications for $N = 4$ and $N = 5$ and partial results for $N=6$.